dinuvs/PaymentGatewayCko/README.md

 3. Run the BankAPI project first if possible
 4. Run the payment project next and test it using swagger UI.

+CLOUD TECHNOLOGIES TO BE CONSIDERED

+1. Database can be AWS RDS MS SQL SERVER
+2. The API's to be launched in the AWS Kubernetes Service (AKS) or in AWS EC2 machines with auto scaling switced on along with load balancer to handle scaling
+3. The Storing to Database component can be seperated out and queued using any streaming service to store to database if eventual consistency is ok .
+4. Route 53 service can be used for DNS
+5. AWS s3 can be used for logging along with Athena
+6. AWS cloud Trail to be used for server and requests monitoring , etc.
+7. AWS Shield  can be used for DDOS protection

 </body>